biokomputer/dsl/CONTRIBUTING.md

-# Contributing to Browseek
+# Contributing to Biocomp

-Thank you for your interest in contributing to the Browseek library!
-We welcome contributions from the community to help improve and expand the capabilities of Browseek.
+Thank you for your interest in contributing to the Biocomp library!
+We welcome contributions from the community to help improve and expand the capabilities of Biocomp.

 ## Development Setup

-To set up the development environment for Browseek, follow these steps:
+To set up the development environment for Biocomp, follow these steps:

 1. Clone the repository:
    ```